 Our targets and progress

-These plans highlight water risks and mitigation measures.
-We set a target to maintain absolute water use at the 2015 level through 2025.
+3. Set a target to maintain absolute water use at the 2015 level through 2025.
 We prioritise water efficiencies in water-stressed areas.

 See our Site water stress assessment below